build-on-aws/bedrock-agents-streamlit/README.md

 ### Step 3: Lambda Function Configuration
-- Create a Lambda function (Python 3.11) for the Bedrock agent's action group.
-We will call this Lambda function "PortfolioCreator-actions".
+- Create a Lambda function (Python 3.12) for the Bedrock agent's action group.
+We will call this Lambda function `PortfolioCreator-actions`.

 ![Create Function](Streamlit_App/images/create_function.png)